My Recovery

-Mind-Body Medicine expert and author of Unlearn Your Pain Dr. Howard Schubiner interviews Dr. Rachel Hollander about her recovery from chronic pain and neuroplastic symptoms, summer 2023.
+Dr. Rachel Hollander's Recovery Story of Chronic Pain & Neuroplastic Symptoms.
+Mind-Body Medicine expert and author of Unlearn Your Pain, Dr. Howard Schubiner, interviews Dr. Rachel Hollander about her recovery from chronic pain and neuroplastic symptoms, summer 2023.
 The interview is part of Dr. Schubiner’s free “Reign of Pain” Coursera course.

 Experience as a Physician and Patient